-- (1) Bring the truck to a complete stop. - (2) Put the directional control lever in the NEUTRAL position. - (3) Set the parking brake switch the ON (LOCK) position. - (4) Lower the lifting mechanism-carriage and forks or attachment fully to the ground.
+- (1) Bring the truck to a complete stop. - (2) Put the gear selector lever in the NEUTRAL position. - (3) Put the parking brake switch in the LOCK position. - (4) Lower the lifting mechanism-carriage and forks or attachment fully to the ground.